About

 Flatten the dough gently and repeat.

 Unfortunately, my client didn’t actually give me a recipe that I could replicate, since she used old tea cups to measure ingredients (!), but she did say that getting the technique right was all I needed.
-That wasn’t exactly the case, and after some trial and error, I’ve now got the BEST Classic Cream Scones recipe, and I’m sure you guys will love it too!

-So what makes a perfectly flaky classic cream scone?
+What makes a beautifully flaky cream scone?

 • Cold ingredients.
 All the flour, butter and cream for this buttery cream scones recipe must be nice and cold.
 It’s important to keep little pieces of butter in the dough to help create more of that lovely flakiness.